reframejs/reframe/docs/overview.template.md

 Why would we use React to create a view that is static?

-Let's imagine a software engineering team that wants to implement a web app where no page is interactive.
+Let's imagine a software engineering team that wants to implement a web app that doesn't have any interactive view (in other words all pages are DOM-static)  .
-In other words the DOM is never manipulated -- the web app is DOM-static.
 What platform should the team use?
 It would seem natural to choose a platform regardless of its support for interactive views.
-The team could for example use Ruby on Rails despite the fact RoR doesn't direclty support for interactive views.
+The team could for example use Ruby on Rails despite the fact that RoR doesn't direclty support interactive views.
-That would be a legitimate choice if the team knows that it won't have to implement interactive views in the future.
+If the team knows that it won't have to implement interactive views in the future, then that would be a legitimate choice.
-And that's the twist;
+But that's the twist;
-It is likely that at some point a new project (requirement) will require DOM-dynamic page(s).
+It is likely that at some point in the future a new project (requirement) will require an interactive view.
 At this point the dev team will have no choice than to acquire knowledge about JavaScript and a view library such as React.
-If the team would have chosen Node & React instead, they would have spared themselves the time to learn a new platform.
+If the team would have chosen JavaScript & React in the first place instead, they would have spared themselves the time to get to know a new platform.

+The biggest

-> With React, you can learn one API to be able to write views for all kinds of views (DOM, HTML, native, etc.)
+> With React, you can learn one API to be able to write views for all kinds of runtimes (DOM, HTML, native, etc.)

 This is a powerful proposition that only JavaScript & React can offer.